snake-biscuits/bsp_tool/bsp_tool/branches/README.md

 Then comes the lump classes, these translate most lumps into python objects (more on them later)
 We also have some special lump classes, these are loaded in a different way to other lumps, and some are shared across **almost all** bsp variants

-The Bsp class reads the headers for each lump and holds the contents in `Bsp.HEADERS`
+The Bsp class reads the headers for each lump and holds the contents in `Bsp.headers`
 This dictionary of headers takes the name given in the branch scripts' `LUMP` class
 Lump names are tied to a dictionary, which ties lump version (`int`) to LumpClass
 From there, a lump is either saved as `Bsp.RAW_LUMPNAME` (bytes) or `Bsp.LUMPNAME` (List[LumpClass]) if it the lump is listed in `LUMP_CLASSES`